 STEP 3.
 SUBMIT.
 Once you're satisfied with your project, you're ready to submit.
 Make sure you have all the necessary documents and materials you need and don't wait until the last minute to submit.
-The submission portal will open in January of 2016.
 After you've submitted, congratulate yourself!

 Semifinalists, finalists, and winner all receive certificates and recognition on the website.
 Finalists and winners get an all-expenses paid trip to DC for the national gala, as well as engraved plaques, swag, electronics, and gadgets.

 Outcome of the Activity:

 Students will create projects that will encourage them to purse their interests and careers in the fields of technology and computer science.